Holyrood Palace or the Palace of

 during the English Civil War.

-1660 - Charles II is restored to the throne
+1660 - Charles II was restored to the throne

 after the English Civil War.

-for Charles II to serve as the Royals main
+completed for Charles II to serve as the Royals

-becomes George I, King of Great Britain.
-This
+cousin George became George I, King of Great

 1745 - Bonnie Prince Charlie controled